om0511/demo/README.md

 # demo
-hello this is a demo file for my friend too whom am teaching this git and github
+hello this is a demo file for my friend too whom am teaching this git and github hahahhahahah